katholiek-onderwijs-vlaanderen/sri4node/README.md

     var $q = sri4node.queryUtils;

 Finally we configure handlers for 1 example resource.
-This example shows a resource for storing text (content).
+This example shows a resource for storing content as `html` with meta-data like `authors`, `themes` and `editor`.
-It declares a reference to a second resource (/person), which itself is not shown here.
+The declaration of the editor is a reference to a second resource (/person), which itself is not shown here.

     sri4node.configure(app,pg,
         {